You won't want to miss the discussion on IMPROVING WORKFORCE DEVELOPMENT FOR YOU!

 • Call the Chautauqua Works office at 716-661-9553 and request an Eligibility Packet.

 The individual will be asked to return the completed Eligibility Packet back to Chautauqua Works.
-Eligibility packets will be available January 1, 2024.
+Eligibility packets will be available on or about September 16, 2024.
 Completed Eligibility Packets will be reviewed for eligibility in the Youth Employment Program.
 You will be notified if you qualify for enrollment into the program.

 “Chautauqua Works looks forward to conducting this program, which is similar to our Summer Youth Employment Program”, states Kathleen Geise, Executive Director, “and looks forward to working with and helping the Youth of Chautauqua County build their work readiness skills and obtain and retain employment”.